programmerPhysicist/p2p-frameworks/README.md

 # P2P Frameworks List

 A collection of peer-to-peer frameworks.
+If you are looking for a framework to create your peer-to-peer program or application, start here.
 This is forked from the [p2p-index](https://github.com/moshest/p2p-index)  repo\
 Please send me a pull request with your project!

 This list is published under [GNU GPLv3](LICENSE).